Home Kari Alitalo: Vascular Growth Factor Group

 +358 50 500 3572

-Our work on endothelial growth factors and our new discoveries should provide the possibility of exploring additional treatments for human diseases in which the vasculature is an essential participant.
+Our work on endothelial growth factors and our new discoveries open the door to exploring additional therapeutic options for diseases in which the vasculature plays a critical role.

-Members of the VEGF family, comprising five mammalian proteins, are major regulators of blood and lymphatic vessel development and growth.
-VEGFs stimulate angiogenesis and lymphangiogenesis by activating VEGF receptor (VEGFR) tyrosine kinases in endothelial cells.
-In physiological and pathological angiogenesis, lack of sufficient oxygen induces the production of VEGF, which stimulates vessel growth mainly via VEGFR-2, whereas VEGFR-1 serves mostly as a decoy receptor without effective signal transduction.
-Although antibodies that block VEGF have been successfully used in tumor therapy, attempts to use VEGF for proangiogenic therapy in tissue ischemia have been hampered by VEGF-induced vascular leakage and growth of abnormal vessels.
+Members of the VEGF family, consisting of five mammalian proteins, are key regulators of blood and lymphatic vessel development and growth.
+VEGFs promote angiogenesis and lymphangiogenesis by activating VEGF receptor (VEGFR) tyrosine kinases in endothelial cells.
+In both physiological and pathological angiogenesis, insufficient oxygen triggers VEGF production, which stimulates vessel growth primarily through VEGFR-2, while VEGFR-1 primarily functions as a decoy receptor with minimal signal transduction.
+Although VEGF-blocking antibodies have been successfully used in cancer therapy, attempts to use VEGF for proangiogenic therapy in tissue ischemia have been hindered by VEGF-induced vascular leakage and abnormal vessel growth.

-VEGF-B has remained rather enigmatic since its discovery more than 20 years ago.
-However, we have shown that VEGF-B can provide protection from myocardial infarction by expanding the coronary vasculature and cardiac muscle mass.
-Furthermore, VEGF-B expression is decreased in failing hearts.
-It seems that VEGF-B administration provides a unique possibility to remodel the myocardial vasculature to boost blood flow in the heart and in adipose tissue.
-Our experiments indicate that VEGF-B can also improve glucose and insulin tolerance in obese mice.
+Since its discovery over 30 years ago, VEGF-B has remained somewhat enigmatic.
+However, we have demonstrated that VEGF-B can protect against myocardial infarction by expanding the coronary vasculature and increasing cardiac muscle mass.
+Moreover, VEGF-B expression is reduced in failing hearts.
+These findings suggest that VEGF-B therapy offers a unique opportunity to remodel the myocardial vasculature, enhancing blood flow in the heart and adipose tissue.
+Our studies also indicate that VEGF-B can improve glucose and insulin tolerance in obese mice.

-In adults, the VEGF-C and VEGF-D receptor, VEGFR-3, is expressed primarily in the lymphatic vasculature, where VEGF-C acts as a regulator of lymphatic vessel growth.
-VEGFR-3 is also expressed in growing blood vessels.
-In 2015, we discovered a meningeal lymphatic vessel system around the brain.
-The meningeal lymphatics could be involved in a number of neurodegenerative and neuroinflammatory diseases of considerable socioeconomic burden.
-We currently study possible functions of VEGF-C/VEGFR-3 in cerebrovascular dynamics, fluid drainage and cellular trafficking in mouse models of Alzheimer’s disease and of multiple sclerosis.
+In adults, VEGFR-3, the receptor for VEGF-C and VEGF-D, is primarily expressed in the lymphatic vasculature, where VEGF-C regulates lymphatic vessel growth.
+However, VEGFR-3 is also present in growing blood vessels.
+In 2015, we discovered a meningeal lymphatic vessel system surrounding the brain.
+These meningeal lymphatics may play a role in various neurodegenerative and neuroinflammatory diseases that pose a significant socioeconomic burden.
+Ongoing studies are investigating the potential roles of VEGF-C/VEGFR-3 in cerebrovascular dynamics, fluid drainage, and cellular trafficking in mouse models of Alzheimer’s disease and multiple sclerosis.

 Leppäpuska IM, Hartiala P, Suominen S, Suominen E, Kaartinen I, Mäki M, Seppänen M, Kiiski J, Viitanen T, Lahdenperä O, Vuolanto A, Alitalo K, Saarikko AM.
 Phase 1 Lymfactin® study: 24-month efficacy and safety results of combined adenoviral VEGF-C and lymph node transfer treatment for upper extremity lymphedema.
 J Plast Reconstr Aesthet Surg.
 75:3938-3945, 2022.